bayusett/task-5-fullstack/README.md

 ## Virtual Internship Experience (Investree) - Fullstack - Bayu Setyadji
 ## Local installation

-## You your PHP version must be 8.0 or above
+## your PHP version must be 8.0 or above

 1. Clone the github repo: